AdobeDocs/dynamic-media-classic.en/help/using/viewing-assets-browse-panel.md

 ---
 # View assets in the Browse panel{#viewing-assets-in-the-browse-panel}

-You can change your view of assets in the Browse Panel by selecting a View button:
+You can change your view of assets in the Browse panel by selecting a View button:

 * **Grid View**: Near the upper-right corner of the Adobe Dynamic Media Classic screen, select the **[!UICONTROL Grid View]** icon to see assets in thumbnail form in a grid.
 In Grid View, you can drag the Thumbnail slider to change the size of the thumbnail images.